boris-yegorov-8/tispr.github.io/source/_posts/2015-09-01-how-create-rounded-corners-on-top-of-uitabbar.markdown

     }
 ```

-and yes, It is final solution.
-I didn't find any bugs and issues.
+Annd yes, it worked!
+No bugs or issues.

-*Mission completed*
+*Mission complete*

-**We sure that this solution works, but probably there is some way to improve it.
-Let me know**
+**This is a solid solution, however if you find a way to improve it.
+Don't hesitate to let us know.**